tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 While wearing this circlet, in regular social situations, you appear to others as someone who belongs there.
 You easily fit in with new groups of people, unless there is some particular reason for others to be suspicious.
 The circlet has no power in unusual social situations.

 **Quirk:** Peppers speech with needless foreign words.

 ---

+#### Circlet of Noble Blood

+The blood-red rubies in this golden band glow softly when new or unknown magic is nearby.
+You gain a +2 bonus to detect magical effects, items, and traps; and to disarm magical traps.

+**Quirk:** Likes the finest wines only.

+---